-We believe that our net current liabilities position will be improved with net cash inflows generated from operating activities once the newly opened restaurants begin to make profit and from the [REDACTED] from the [REDACTED].
+We believe that our net current liabilities position will be improved with net cash inflows generated from operating activities once the newly opened restaurants begin to make profit and from the net proceeds from the Global Offering.
 In addition, we will also continue to improve our net current liabilities position by leveraging centralized procurement through our direct procurement center to control costs, as well as the improved economies of scale as our restaurant network continues to grow.
 We also expect to take advantage of our strong brand recognition to continue negotiating with landlords for more favorable lease terms in lower tier cities in the future to control our costs.
+As of March 31, 2025, we recorded net current assets of RMB21.1 million.